 Long Hotel Stays

-Although you'll need a lot of points to book several nights in a row, some hotel loyalty programs, such as Hilton Honors, IHG One Rewards and Marriott Bonvoy, will give you a fifth night free when you redeem your points.
-If you have the IHG® Rewards Premier Credit Card, you can redeem IHG points and get a fourth night free.
+Although you'll need a lot of points to book several nights in a row, some hotel loyalty programs, such as Hilton Honors and Marriott Bonvoy, will give you a fifth night free when you redeem your points.
 Saving up for these longer redemptions can increase the value of your points, especially when you're booking higher-end hotels.

 You can generally get the most value per point or mile when you redeem rewards for business or first-class flights and stays at luxury hotels, especially when the program doesn't base the number of points or miles you need on the current price.
 The downside is these bookings generally still require a lot of rewards, which can take a long time to earn, and there might be limited availability for reward bookings.